ncezid-narst/messer/README.md

 ## Parameters
 Parameters for each process can be changed in `messer.config` under the first bracketed section `params`.
 Check out [Resources](#resources) for links to each process's main github page to learn more about process-specific parameters.

-Prior to running stylo, make sure the INITIAL PARAMETERS are set accurately - the default settings are as follows:
+Prior to running messer, make sure the INITIAL PARAMETERS are set accurately - the default settings are as follows:
 ```java
 	//Initial parameters
 	assembly = ''